Frequently Asked Questions

 What should I expect on the day of my callback interview?

 First, you'll be greeted by a member of our Legal Recruiting Department, who will provide information on the lawyers with whom you will interview and answer any last minute questions that you might have.
 You should expect to meet with four or five Foley Hoag lawyers during your interview day.
 Based on feedback we have received from our prior Summer Associates, we generally do not schedule a lunch as part of your callback day.
-At least one of your interviewers will be a member of our Hiring Committee, and that member will have responsibility for reading your writing sample, gathering the views of your other interviewers, presenting your candidacy at the Hiring Committee meeting, and following up with you throughout the hiring process. ▲
+At least one of your interviewers will be a member of our Hiring Committee, and that member will have responsibility for gathering the views of your other interviewers, presenting your candidacy at the Hiring Committee meeting, and following up with you throughout the hiring process. ▲

 What should I bring as my writing sample?